phylowheeler/iqtree.github.io/doc/Substitution-Models.md

 | VT       | nuclear | General 'Variable Time' matrix ([Mueller and Vingron, 2000]). |
 | WAG      | nuclear | General matrix ([Whelan and Goldman, 2001]). |

 >**TIP**: Cleaned "QC" substitution models make mammalian single copy ortholog trees on average more similar to the mammalian species tree ([Wheeler, et al. 2026]).
 Nevertheless, alignment errors in the focal gene alignment will cause ModelFinder to prefer unfiltered Q to QC.
 If QC is desired, ModelFinder should not be used.
-QC models should always be used in conjunction with the +F option to use emperical amino acid frequencies.
+QC models should always be used in conjunction with the +F option to use empirical amino acid frequencies.
 {: .tip}

 ### Protein mixture models